homotopy theory, (∞,1)-category theory, homotopy type theory

 Theorems

-The classical homotopy theory of topological spaces has many applications, for example to covering space theory, to classifying space theory, to generalized (Eilenberg-Steenrod) cohomology theory and many more.
+This classical homotopy theory of topological spaces has many applications, for example to covering space theory, to classifying space theory, to Whitehead-generalized cohomology theory and many more.
 (See also at shape theory.)
 Accordingly, homotopy theory has a large overlap with algebraic topology.

-The classical homotopy theory of topological spaces may be abstracted to yield an “abstract homotopy theory” that applies to a large variety of contexts.
+The basic structures seen in classical homotopy theory of topological spaces may be abstracted to yield an “abstract homotopy theory” that applies to a large variety of contexts.
 There are several more or less equivalent formalizations of the concept of “abstract homotopy theory”, including

-For a detailed introduction to homotopy theory from this perspective see at Introduction to Homotopy Theory.
+For a detailed introduction to abstract homotopy theory via model cateories see:

 The approach of (∞,1)-categories to homotopy theory is meant to be more truthful to the intrinsic nature of homotopy theory.
 Instead of equipping an ordinary category with a extra concept of homotopy between its morphisms, here one regards the resulting structure as a higher category where the homotopies themselves appear as a kind of higher order morphisms, called 2-morphisms and where higher homotopies of homotopies are regarded as k-morphisms for all .